melihov87/blog_flask/README.md

         "_primary_term": 36
     }

-<p>Elasticsearch is pinged to check availability before launching the application.
+<p>Elasticsearch is pinged to check availability before launching the application. <br>
 All interactions with Elasticsearch are performed using its Python client.</p>

-<p>.flake8:
+<p>.flake8: <br>
-The configuration file for the flake8 tool, which checks the code for compliance with PEP8 standards (Python code style).
+The configuration file for the flake8 tool, which checks the code for compliance with PEP8 standards (Python code style). <br>
 Contains rules and exceptions for code validation.</p>

-<p>.gitignore:
+<p>.gitignore: <br>
-A list of files and directories that should not be monitored by the Git version control system.
+A list of files and directories that should not be monitored by the Git version control system. <br>
 For example, temporary files, generated files, Python environments, etc.</p>

-<p>.pylintrc:
+<p>.pylintrc: <br>
-The configuration file for the pylint tool, which performs static code analysis.
+The configuration file for the pylint tool, which performs static code analysis. <br>
-It contains settings for checking the style, code quality, and various warnings.</p>
+It contains settings for checking the style, code quality, and various warnings.</p> <br>

-<p>docker-compose.yml:
+<p>docker-compose.yml: <br>
-A file for Docker Compose that describes how to run multiple containers at the same time.
+A file for Docker Compose that describes how to run multiple containers at the same time. <br>
-Two containers are launched in this project:
+Two containers are launched in this project: <br>
-    flask_app: A container for a web application on Flask.
+    flask_app: A container for a web application on Flask. <br>
-    elasticsearch: A container with Elasticsearch for storing and searching data.
+    elasticsearch: A container with Elasticsearch for storing and searching data. <br>
 Automatically binds containers so that the Flask application can interact with Elasticsearch.</p>